-Statement of Purpose: A neatly typed and concisely written (maximum 1,000 words) statement of purpose.
-This statement needs to include a discussion of why you want to pursue a degree in geography, your area of interest within Geography, your background to do so, and your career goals and aspirations.
-It is a critical part of the application packet, as it provides an indication of the applicant's academic focus, writing ability, and future direction.
+• Statement of Purpose: A neatly typed and concisely written (maximum 1,000 words) statement of purpose.
+This statement needs to include a discussion of why you want to pursue a degree in geography or GIS, your background to do so, and your career goals.
+It is a critical part of the application packet, as it provides an indication of the applicant's academic focus and writing ability.